From Hype to Reality

 What agents see when they look at your brand.
 For an agent, your brand is not your logo or your campaign imagery.
 It is the completeness and accuracy of your structured product data.

-The first touchpoint is no longer a page, it is an endpoint Agents do not visit your website.
-They talk to an API endpoint.
-They discover, compare and buy with every decision based on data alone.
+The first touchpoint is no longer a page — it is an endpoint.
+Agents do not visit your website.
+They talk to an API.
+They discover, compare, and buy with every decision based on data alone.

 MCP: A Smarter Way to Connect Your MarTech Stack

-So how do you make a DAM accessible to AI agents — and why does the same answer also solve a much older problem?
+So how do you make a DAM accessible to AI agents and why does the same answer also solve a much older integration problem?

-The answer is MCP — the Model Context Protocol, an open standard developed by Anthropic.
+The answer is MCP, the Model Context Protocol, an open standard developed by Anthropic.
 MCP gives any system a standardised way to describe what it can do, so that AI agents can discover and call those capabilities without custom code.
-In its simplest form, a DAM vendor wraps their existing API in an MCP layer.
-This exposes its API endpoints to AI agents, and the system immediately becomes connectable to any other MCP-compatible tool in the stack.
+In its simplest form, a DAM vendor wraps their existing API in an MCP layer, exposing its endpoints to AI agents and making the system immediately connectable to any other MCP-compatible tool in the stack.

 MCP and the GUI: A Question Worth Asking

-Once your DAM is agent-accessible, the things you can do are impressive, no doubt.
-From an engineering perspective it is great and new, but how useful is it really?
-A well-built DAM GUI with faceted search is also genuinely efficient.
+The things you can do once your DAM is agent-accessible are impressive, no doubt.
+But a well-built DAM GUI with faceted search is also genuinely efficient.
 When you open a filter panel, you see the metadata values that actually exist in your library.
-You do not need to remember whether the campaign was filed under “Summer_26_EMEA” or “SS26 Campaign.”
-You see the options and click.
-A text prompt shifts that cognitive load back to the user and introduces the kind of ambiguity that a good UI eliminates by design.
+You do not need to remember whether the campaign was filed under “Summer_26_EMEA” or “SS26 Campaign”, you see the options and click.
+A text prompt shifts that cognitive load back to the user and introduces the kind of ambiguity that a well-designed UI eliminates.

-My view: for a regular DAM user who knows what they are looking for, a well-designed GUI is still hard to beat.
-When it comes to batch processing, I can see how the agentic approach may be helpful.
-It is possible that AI chat interfaces will become the central way humans interact with computers and that any task will be run through a prompt, in which case, yes, it will be unavoidable that your DAM is accessible through one as well.
+For a regular DAM user who knows what they are looking for, a well-designed GUI is still hard to beat.
+For batch processing and automated workflows, the agentic approach has clear advantages.
+It is possible that AI chat interfaces will eventually become the primary way humans interact with software, in which case, accessible DAM data through a prompt will simply be a baseline expectation.

 MCP Delivers Much More Than Prompted Asset Searches

-Automation middleware tools improved this picture — you could connect systems visually, without writing code.
-But these tools still work through point-to-point connectors, one for each pair of applications.
-The logic is linear and static: if X happens in system A, do Y in system B. It does not adapt, it does not reason, and when a platform updates its API, the connector may break if the vendor does not release an updated connector alongside — or better, prior to — the product launch.
+Automation middleware tools improved this picture.
+You could connect systems visually, without writing code.
+But these tools work through point-to-point connectors, one for each pair of applications.
+The logic is linear and static: if X happens in system A, do Y in system B. It does not adapt, it does not reason, and when a platform updates its API, the connector may break.

-For DAM specifically, a well-built MCP server exposes genuine operational depth: search by metadata combinations, retrieve assets in specified formats, check approval status, filter by campaign, return download links, update field values.
-An agent can pull approved assets from the DAM, attach them as product data assets to the product structure in your PIM, then export the data to the e-commerce platform and update task status in a project tool, all in a single automated, scheduled sequence, without a human involved at each handoff.
+In practice, an agent can pull approved assets from the DAM, attach them to the relevant product records in the PIM, export the data to the e-commerce platform, and update task status in a project tool, all in a single scheduled sequence, without human involvement at each handoff.

 What This Means for Your DAM Strategy in 2026